-(5) Accepting the application as complete, or returning it if incomplete; and
+(5) Accepting the application as complete, or returning it if incomplete;

+(6) Licensing inspecting the applicant’s operation and determining whether the operation is in compliance with minimum standards, rules, and statutes, except for listed family homes; and

-(6) The decision to issue or deny a permit.
+(7) The decision to issue or deny a permit.

 §745.215.
 How does Licensing conduct the pre-application interview?